 New York Hearing Loss Injury

 Finding yourself suddenly unable to hear is frightening.
-Deafness affects almost every aspect of your life.
-It impacts your ability to interact with co-workers, family members, and friends.
+The loss of the ability to hear impacts your ability to interact with co-workers, family members, and friends.
 It makes it more challenging to accomplish routine daily activities.
 Sudden hearing loss can occur as the result of a work-related accident, an auto accident or a construction accident.
 For example, a severe head injury could cause you partial or complete loss of the ability to hear.
 Similarly, a loud noise that occurs in a construction accident could also cause deafness.
-If you lost your hearing as a result of the negligence of another person, contact an experienced New York Hearing Loss Lawyer who will review the details of your case and help you receive the compensation to which you are entitled.Causes of hearing loss
+If you lost your hearing as a result of the negligence of another person, contact an experienced New York hearing loss lawyer at the Stephen Bilkis & Associates who will review the details of your case and help you receive the maximum compensation to which you are entitled.Causes of Hearing Loss

 Deafness can result from an injury to the ear or the head.
 For example, acoustic trauma can cause permanent damage to the cochlea.
 The cochlea is a part of the ear that contains nerves that are essential for hearing.
-Acoustic trauma occurs when someone is exposed to a single high-intensity sound such as an explosion or gunshot.
-Noise-induced hearing loss can also occur over time from regular exposure to high-intensity sound such as loud factory machinery.
+Acoustic trauma can occur when someone is exposed to a single high-intensity sound such as an explosion or gunshot.
+It can also occur over time from consistent exposure to high-intensity sounds such as loud factory machinery, farm equipment, or loud music.
 According to the Occupational Safety and Health Administration (OSHA) exposure to 85 decibels of noise for more than eight hours per day can lead to deafness.
+Despite OSHA regulations designed to reduce the incidence of hearing loss, hearing loss due to workplace conditions is one of the most common workplace injuries.
+If you feel your employer is not following OSHA rules, share your concerns with an experienced New York hearing loss lawyer.

 A traumatic blow to the ear or to the head is another cause of deafness.
-Trauma to the ear or the ear canal can cause bleeding and infection which can result in temporary hearing loss.
-Such trauma can also injure the cochlea, leading to permanent hearing loss.
-A traumatic blow to the head in a car accident or slip and fall accident can lead to ossicle dislocation, resulting in hearing loss.
-A head injury can also result in damage to the nerves in the cochlea or to a ruptured eardrum.
+Trauma to the ear or the ear canal can cause bleeding and infection which can damage the cochlea, leading to temporary or permanent hearing loss.
+A traumatic blow to the head in a car accident or slip and fall accident can lead to ossicle dislocation, nerve damage, or a ruptured eardrum, resulting in hearing loss.

 - Ringing, roaring, hissing, or buzzing in the ear